cheminfo/eln-docs/docs/45_other_analysis/images/includes/rois/README.md

 ## ROI

-Region Of Interest (ROI) posses various characteristics.
+Region Of Interest (ROI) has various characteristics.
 Among them:

 - Surface: the number of pixels in the ROI
 - External: the number of pixels that touch at least one other external pixel